KevinRejevich/Latin102/Translation2.md

 'moriens'

 C. Translation
-         "Deianira, the wife of Hercules, was not able to cross the large river, to which Evenus was the name, and she asked the help of Nessus the Centaur who was the son of Iuxoris and Nubis.
-This Centaur wished to rape Deianira having been lifted up in the river itself.
-To this place, Hercules fastened Nessus with arrows when he might have intervened and when Deinira might have implored the protection of him (Hercules).
+         "Deianira, the wife of Hercules, was not able to cross the large river, of which Evenus was the name, and she asked the help of Nessus the Centaur who was the son of Iuxoris and Nubis.
+This Centaur wished to rape Deianira who was lifted up in the river itself.
+To this place, Hercules fastened Nessus with arrows when he intervened and when Deinira implored the protection of him (Hercules).
-   That (centaur) dying gave his own blood to Deinira having been saved and he said that this is the potion when he knew that the large arrows having been soaked with the poison of the Hydra Lernae to have potency."
+   That (centaur) dying gave his own blood to Deinira who was saved and he said that this is the potion when he knew that the large arrows soaked with the poison of the Hydra Lernae to have potency."